 This step is pretty important.
 Without the proper robots directives, all bots would fall into the Blackhole because they wouldn’t know any better.
 If a bot wants to crawl your site, it must obey the rules!
 The robots rule that we are using basically says, “All bots DO NOT visit the

-Further customization: The previous five steps will get the Blackhole working, but there are some details that you’ll want to customize:
+The previous steps will get the Blackhole working, but there are some details that you may want to customize:

-These are the recommended changes, but the PHP is clean and generates valid HTML5, so feel free to modify the source code as needed.
-Note that beyond these three items, no other edits need made.
+These are the recommended changes, but the PHP is clean and generates valid HTML, so feel free to modify the markup as needed.

 Blocking bots is serious business.
 Good bots obey